 A Single Exposure Will Not Resut In Serious Adverse Health Effects.
 Crystalline Silica (quartz) Is Not Known To Be An Environmental Hazard.
 Crystalline Silica (quartz) Is Incompatible With Hydrofluoric Acid, Fluorine, Chlorine Trifluoride Or Oxygen Difluoride.
-Potential Health Effects Silicosis : Respirable crystalline silica (quartz) can cause silicosis, a fibrosis (scarring) of the Revision Date: Version 2.0 08/12 Print Date: MSDS Identification:
+Revision Date: Version 3.0 MSDS Identification: